yangyushi/whoswho/README.md

 # wsw (who is who)

-A CLI tool to store and retrieve personal information (who is who) for AI agents and humans.
+A CLI tool to store and retrieve personal information for AI agents and humans.

 ## Installation